uzchan98/doosan-robot2/dsr_example2/realtime_control/README.md

 $ ros2 run realtime_control realtime_control
 ```

-A 30-seconds test results showed a response time of up to 0.13 ms.
+A 30-seconds test results showed a maximum response time of up to 13 ms.

 **Not suitable for torque control.**